yugabyte/yugabyte-db/docs/content/latest/explore/ysql-language-features/indexes-1.md

 *column_list* represents a column or a comma-separated list of several columns to be stored in the index.
 An index created for more than one column is called a composite index.

-You can also create a functional-based index, in which case you would replace any element of *column_list* with an expression.
+You can also create a functional index, in which case you would replace any element of *column_list* with an expression.
 For more information, see [Use indexes on expressions](#use-indexes-on-expressions).

-The only type of index that is currently supported by YSQL is called LSM (log-structured merge-tree).
-This index is based on YugabyteDB's DocDB storage and is similar in functionality to PostgreSQL's B-tree.
-When you create an index, you do not need to specify the type because YSQL always maps it to LSM; if you do specify the type, such as `btree`, in your `CREATE INDEX` statement, you will receive a notification about replacement of the `btree` method with `lsm`.
+YSQL currently supports index access methods `lsm` (log-structured merge-tree) and `ybgin`.
+These indexes are based on YugabyteDB's DocDB storage and are similar in functionality to PostgreSQL's `btree` and `gin` indexes, respectively.
+The index access method can be specified with `USING <access_method_name>` after *table_name*.
+By default, `lsm` is chosen.
+For more information on `ybgin`, see [Generalized inverted index][explore-gin].

 You can apply sort order on the indexed columns as `ASC` (default), `DESC`, as well as `HASH`.
 For examples, see [HASH and ASC examples](../../../api/ysql/the-sql-language/statements/ddl_create_index/#unique-index-with-hash-column-ordering)